xebiarohan/Javascript-And-Typescript/JAVASCRIPT_CONCEPTS.md

 This is similar to Object.seal() in terms that in this also we cannot add any new property or method but we can change the existing once.

-The difference between Object.seal() and Object.preventExtension() is that in preventExtesion() we can delete and can reconfigured.
+The difference between Object.seal() and Object.preventExtension() is that in preventExtesion() we can delete the current properties.

 Object.isExtensible() is an Object method to check if an object is extensible by passing the object as the argument.